1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 Royal Hawaiian Band Woodwinds | Front from left to right: three clarinets, flute, piccolo and oboe | ©Peter Kun Frary

-flute player Flutes
+flute player icon Flutes

 The flute and its higher pitched sibling, piccolo, are found in marching bands and orchestras.
 Flutes are made in the shape of a pipe or cylinder but other shapes are possible.
 Sound is created when a player blows across a hole on a tube.
 In the case of the recorder, the player blows into a narrow channel.
-A beer bottle becomes a flute when you blow across the top opening.
+A beer bottle becomes a primitive flute when you blow across the top opening.
 Breath creates eddies of air that vibrate the air column within the bottle, producing musical tones.

 FLUTES - What Makes Them Different?
 (5:22)

-paleolithic iconn Paleolithic Flutes
+paleolithic icon Paleolithic Flutes

 Flutes have the distinction of being the oldest known musical instruments.
 The oldest musical artifact, the Divje Babe Flute, dates from 50,000 and 60,000 years ago (Upper Paleolithic) and is believed to have been made by Neanderthal man.